eioo/alfabot/README.md

 ## Installation & running

-1. Import `./database/schema.sql` to your PostgreSQL database.

-2. Make copy of `.env.example` to `.env`.
-Fill with your own details.
+1. Make copy of `.env.example` to `.env`.
+Fill it with your own details.

-3. Run following commands:
+2. Run following commands:

 ```
 yarn install